Precedential No. 34: MMMBop! TTAB FInds C.H. HANSON Confusable with HANSON for Hand Tools

 The Board concluded that registrant's Class 8 identification of goods includes ordinary wrenches, including wrenches that are "hand tools," and is not limited to specialized tools known as "drives" and "stocks" used solely with taps and dies.

 Although a semicolon would have been better than a comma, the comma nonetheless separates "wrenches" from the phrase "die taps and die sets, taps and tap sets" that modifies "accessories for wrenches."
 To the extent that use of the comma creates any ambiguity [I don't see it - ed.], any doubt must be resolved in favor of the prior registrant, given the presumptions accorded a registration.

-Examining Attorney Meghan Reinhart submitted website evidence showing that wrenches and tap and die sets, on the one hand, and applicant's goods, on the other, may emanate from the same source of hand tools under the same mark.
+Examining Attorney Meghan Reinhart submitted website evidence showing that wrenches and tap and die sets, on the one hand, and applicant's goods, on the other, may emanate from the same source as hand tools, under the same mark.
 Third-party registration evidence also demonstrated the relatedness of the goods.
 The Board concluded that the registration evidence, considered in conjunction with the Internet evidence, supported the conclusion that the goods are related.

 The Board therefore affirmed the Section 2(d) refusal to register.

 Read comments and post your comment here.

 TTABlog comment: Zzzzzzzzzzzzzzzzzzz!
 Was this decision worthy of the "precedential" tag?